SquirrelCorporation/SquirrelServersManager/site/docs/quickstart.md

 REDIS_HOST=redis
 REDIS_PORT=6379
 ```
-Replace the value of "SECRET", "SALT", "VAULT_PWD"
+Replace the values of "SECRET", "SALT", and "VAULT_PWD"

-⚠ **SALT value MUST be alphanumerical string of exactly 16 chars**
+⚠ **SALT value MUST be an alphanumeric string of exactly 16 characters**

-Open a browser and open:
+Open a browser and navigate to:
 [http://localhost:8000](http://localhost:8000) or [http://127.0.0.1:8000](http://127.0.0.1:8000)

-### To update SSM, simply
+### To update SSM, simply run:
 ```shell
 docker-compose pull
 docker-compose up